Boeing B-17 Flying Fortress: Combined offensive

 The two different strategies of the American and British bomber commands were organized at the Casablanca Conference in January 1943.
 The resulting "Combined Bomber Offensive" weakened the Wehrmacht, destroyed German morale, and established air superiority through Operation Pointblank's destruction of German fighter strength in preparation for a ground offensive.
 The USAAF bombers attacked by day, with British operations – chiefly against industrial cities – by night.

 Operation Pointblank opened with attacks on targets in Western Europe.
 General Ira C. Eaker and the Eighth Air Force placed highest priority on attacks on the German aircraft industry, especially fighter assembly plants, engine factories, and ball-bearing manufacturers.
 Attacks began in April 1943 on heavily fortified key industrial plants in Bremen and Recklinghausen.

 Since the airfield bombings were not appreciably reducing German fighter strength, additional B-17 groups were formed, and Eaker ordered major missions deeper into Germany against important industrial targets.
 The 8th Air Force then targeted the ball-bearing factories in Schweinfurt, hoping to cripple the war effort there.
 The first raid on 17 August 1943 did not result in critical damage to the factories, with the 230 attacking B-17s being intercepted by an estimated 300 Luftwaffe fighters.
 The Germans shot down 36 aircraft with the loss of 200 men, and coupled with a raid earlier in the day against Regensburg, a total of 60 B-17s were lost that day.

 A second attempt on Schweinfurt on 14 October 1943 later came to be known as "Black Thursday".
-While the attack was successful at disrupting the entire works, severely curtailing work there for the remainder of the war, it was at an extreme cost.
+While the attack disrupted the entire works, severely curtailing work there for the remainder of the war, it was at an extreme cost.
 Of the 291 attacking Fortresses, 60 were shot down over Germany, five crashed on approach to Britain, and 12 more were scrapped due to damage – a loss of 77 B-17s.
 Additionally, 122 bombers were damaged and needed repairs before their next flights.
 Of 2,900 men in the crews, about 650 did not return, although some survived as prisoners of war.
 Only 33 bombers landed without damage.
 These losses were a result of concentrated attacks by over 300 German fighters.